verrazzano/docs/content/en/docs/setup/private-registry/private-registry.md

 Use the Verrazzano CLI to install Verrazzano from your private registry.

 {{< alert title="NOTE" color="primary" >}}
+* You must copy the downloaded Verrazzano distribution to the disconnected environment.
-To ensure that the [host names used for the system consoles]({{< relref "/docs/setup/access/console-urls" >}}) are resolvable, you must configure one of the following:
+* To ensure that the [host names used for the system consoles]({{< relref "/docs/setup/access/console-urls" >}}) are resolvable, you must configure one of the following:
-* If running within a public cloud, use the cloud provider's DNS, for example, OCI DNS.
+    -  If running within a public cloud, use the cloud provider's DNS, for example, OCI DNS.
-* If running within a disconnected environment, use a custom DNS server that can resolve the host names.
+    -  If running within a disconnected environment, use a custom DNS server that can resolve the host names.
 See [Customize DNS]({{< relref "/docs/networking/traffic/dns" >}}) for more information.
 {{< /alert >}}

 1. To install Verrazzano, you will need the Verrazzano platform operator manifests file.
 This file is in the